TeYuanLiu/teyuanliu.github.io/content/blog/go.md

     -   An invalid memory address or nil pointer dereference error occurs when a program tries to access a memory region it is not allowed to.

 ## Production best practice

+### Layered application

+-   Handler-service-infrastructure layering
+    -   Handler decodes request, calling service method, and sends response.
+    -   Service deals with business logics by calling infrastructure method.
+    -   Infrastructure provides methods for service to use.

 ### Error handling